-Lam-Feist echoes the fact that weight-bearing exercises (walking, running, hiking, dancing, and jumping), as well as resistance training (free weights, weight machines, and resistance bands (these are our favorite)), have been shown to positively impact muscle and bone health in the elderly.
+Lam-Feist echoes the fact that weight-bearing exercises (walking, running, hiking, dancing, and jumping), as well as resistance training (free weights, weight machines, and resistance bands), have been shown to positively impact muscle and bone health in the elderly.

 For seniors, Lobert says that you don’t necessarily have to lift really heavy things.
 However, to gain muscle mass, you do have to lift until fatigue or failure.

 “This means breaking away from the traditional three sets of ten model.
 [Instead] think more about doing enough repetitions to get your muscles pretty tired, where you actually need to take a break before being able to do more.”

 What would a weekly workout plan look like?

 Rufo also warns against overexercising, or overtraining.
 He views this as a major concern for older clients, due to extra impact and strain placed on joints.
 Because of this, he focuses on full-body workouts instead of targeting specific muscle groups each day.
 Here’s how Rufo would build out an ideal weekly workout plan for seniors: